Impetus/couverture/README.md

 ## Overview-

-> USSCC Tool calculates code coverage specific to the user stories we deliver.
+> Couverture calculates code coverage specific to the user stories we deliver.
 > This gives a clear picture in terms of percentage of code coverage for each user story.
 > And hence coverage result does not get diluted with usually low legacy code coverage or other user stories coverage.

 > ## The tool is available in two forms:-

-> A. USSCC Sonar Plug-in. (folder name: usscc-sonar-pluginTool)
+> A. Sonar Plug-in. (folder name: usscc-sonar-pluginTool)

-> B. USSCC Command line Tool (folder name: code-coverag-tool)
+> B. Command line Tool (folder name: code-coverag-tool)

-A. USSCC Sonar Plug-in.
+A. Couverture Plug-in.